What You Need to Know for Planning Your Career

 This is the smart outreach phase where you present your skills as the direct answer to the expected problems, ideally before anyone writes a job ad.

-- Filter for the Important Stuff: By separating important patterns from the daily noise, you stop just consuming information and start seeing how the industry actually works.
-This discipline makes sure you spend time looking into chances that are likely to succeed, not just chasing every popular headline.
+- Filter for the Important Stuff: Separating important patterns from daily noise is how you stop consuming information and start seeing how the industry actually works.
+This discipline makes sure you focus on chances that are likely to succeed, not just the latest headline.

 - Map the Stress Points: Figuring out these pressures helps you guess exactly what skills or extra staff a manager will need to fix a problem, even before they know it.
 It turns a vague news story into a clear reason why your specific skills will soon be needed.